hoatd/build-ros-on-macos/README.md

     #make install
     popd

-### Fix failed build image_publisher by message like "Undefined symbols for architecture x86_64:  "cv::VideoCapture::…” due to the short of linking to opencv lib
+### Fix failed build image_publisher relating to opencv
+### by message like "Undefined symbols for architecture x86_64:  "cv::VideoCapture::…” due to the short of linking to opencv lib
 ### MODIFY src/image_pipeline/image_publisher/CMakeLists.txt:
     sed -i '.bak' \
         -e '/catkin_package()/a \